 Operating versus financing liabilities

 Any liability could be regarded as a claim on the business enterprise, considering that liability repayments must always come from business cash flows.
-However, in valuation terms it is important to differentiate between operating liabilities and financing liabilities, with only the latter being a claim that is included in calculating an enterprise value.
+However, in valuation terms, it is important to differentiate between operating liabilities and financing liabilities, with only the latter being a claim that is included in calculating an enterprise value.

-We think the key in deriving an appropriate enterprise value is to categorize line items in the financial statements as either operating or financing.
+We think the key in deriving an appropriate enterprise value is to categorise line items in the financial statements as either operating or financing.
 Broadly speaking, operating activities focus on the revenue generating process, while financing activities typically involve transactions with lenders and shareholders.
 This categorization applies to all items.
 For the majority of assets, liabilities, income and expenses it is relatively straightforward.
 However, there are also items where the distinction is less obvious and judgment is required.